Our top pick for

-There are currently 819,196 WesBanco shares held short by investors – that's known as WesBanco's "short interest".
-This figure is 22.6% down from 1.1 million last month.
+There are currently 1.1 million WesBanco shares held short by investors – that's known as WesBanco's "short interest".
+This figure is 5.8% down from 1.2 million last month.

 There are a few different ways that this level of interest in shorting WesBanco shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against WesBanco.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against WesBanco.

 Find out more about how you can short WesBanco stock.